2406-Ryan-Java-FS/Group-3/README.md

 Item table - Name, item_id, cost

+## How to run the backend

+1. cd into the ```project1-backend``` folder
+2. ```sh compileAndRunBackend.sh``` should cause maven to download dependenices, compile Spring into a jar, and run it

-### how to run the application
+## How to run the frontend

-### any relevant information for a new team to pick up the project

-nginx gateway can be useful for local development and on the server
+1. cd into ```project1-frontend``` folder
+2. ```npm i``` to install dependenices based on package.json
+3. ```npm run start``` to execute start script within package.json for developing on local

+## How to compile the backend for placing on a server (Pending)

+1. Will use a shell script to compile React project in a way that prepends "/project1" onto all urls in the src files so we can reference it from the browser at "our-server.com/project1", instead of just at "our-server.com/"

+## How to compile the frontend for placing on a server (Pending)

+1. Should be able to use final jar file in target folder

-# Using nginx gateway to serve frontend files and proxy requests to running backend jars
+## Using nginx gateway to serve frontend files and proxy requests to running backend jars

 WHY?
 1. So you can edit and serve frontend files even when your backend is not working.